 Let’s talk about proper Japanese Bath House Etiquette.
 Now, I am not a luxurious traveler.
-Loud hostel dorm rooms, red eye flights, and uncomfortable day long bus rides are all part of my weekly routine.
-One luxury I do allow myself is breathing in the steamy air and soaking in the scorching water of a hot spring or bathhouse.
+Loud hostel dorm rooms, red-eye flights, and uncomfortable day-long bus rides are all part of my weekly routine.
+One luxury I do allow myself is breathing in the steamy air and soaking in the scorching water of a hot spring, and Las Grutas Tolantongo Mexico.
+Or bathhouse.
 Sometimes we all need to wash the road off us!

 Am I right?

 Visiting the famed bathhouses in Japan was a huge bucket list item for me.
 Recently I paid a few of these bath houses a visit.
 I had an incredible day as I soaked in every moment of my bathhouse experience in Aomori. (pun intended) I was fresh off a plane after a whirlwind 48 hours in Tokyo.
 A bath was just what I needed.

 And these hot spring baths, have become a part of pop culture, seen in movies like Spirited Away, and in viral articles, like the recent one about shunji tsuchimoto.

 However, as travelers, there are a few rules and customs to pay attention to before visiting an Onsen or Sento (bathhouse) for the first time.
 They are one of the reasons I fell in love with Aomori.
 In this post we will talk about proper Japanese Bath House Etiquette.

 What Are Japanese Bath Houses, and A Japanese Onsen

 A Japanese onsen is a natural hot spring and one of the most popular tourist attractions in Japan.
 Soaking in an onsen is said to have many health benefits, such as improving circulation and relieving stress.
 This is a great Japanese-style public bathhouse.